DanielJohnston/techtest-api-for-xml-storage/README.md

 The route to access the API is:

-* POST single property to /api/v1/properties with XML top level <property>
+* POST properties to /api/v1/properties with XML top level <properties> and a <property> tag for each property record

-* or POST multiple properties to /api/v1/properties with XML top level <properties> and a <property> tag for each property record
+Either all of the submitted properties in a request will be successfully saved, or none of them will.
+This allows a single status code to be returned, but could potentially be improved on by identifying which records are invalid.

 ## Development notes